aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Never do something halfway.
-If you do it w
+> 🥠 Help!
+I am being held prisoner in a fortune cookie factory.

-Last update: Wed Dec 18 05:09:07 2024
+Last update: Thu Dec 19 05:09:05 2024

 ### Let's play! 🎮